EPR Compliance FAQ — Common Questions Answered

 Which states have EPR packaging laws?

 As of 2026, seven states have enacted EPR packaging laws: California (SB 54), Oregon (SB 582), Colorado (HB 22-1355), Minnesota (HF 3911), Maryland (SB 901), Washington (SB 5284), and Maine (LD 1541).
 California, Oregon, and Colorado have active fee programs.
 The remaining states are in registration or pre-launch phases.
-Illinois, New Jersey, and New York have bills in progress and are expected to enact laws within the next 1-2 years.
+Illinois, New Jersey, and New York have bills in progress.
+See the full state-by-state breakdown.

 When is the EPR reporting deadline?